developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-bring-data.md

 2. Select **Internal** job type.
 3. Review jobs with engine type **MAINTENANCE**.

-## Add Catalogs from Other Projects[​](#add-catalogs-from-other-projects "Direct link to Add Catalogs from Other Projects")
+## Add Catalogs from Other Projects

 In addition to your Open Catalog, you can connect to Open Catalogs from other projects in your organization.
 When you add a catalog from another project, it appears as a source in your project, enabling you to access shared data assets while maintaining consistent security and governance.
 All Role-Based Access Control (RBAC) privileges and fine-grained access controls are enforced at the catalog level, ensuring secure data access across projects.